KAGE Data Protection Framework™

 For an information security program to be effective, there are 4 main focus areas which must be addressed.
-The KAGE acronym letters stand for Know, Articulate, Guide, and Enforce actions.
-The details of each area is described below:
+The KAGE acronym stands for Know, Articulate, Guide, and Enforce.
+Each area is described below:

-Articulate – Once the relevant security scope is established, policies and procedures are documented, and responsibilities are assigned, the information must be communicated to the appropriate staff and other parties to make sure everyone understands how the company intends to protect its information and how others in the company can contribute to achieve the overall data protection goals.
+ARTICULATE – Once the relevant data security scope is established, policies and procedures are documented, and responsibilities are defined, the data protection strategy and requirements must be effectively and clearly articulated or communicated to the appropriate staff and other parties to make sure everyone understands how the company intends to protect its information and how others may contribute to achieve the overall data protection goals.

-The KAGE data protection framework includes many details however, the overall concept and the acronym is created to simplify the data protection process.
+The KAGE data protection framework is addressed in more detail within the Certified in Data Protection (CDP) certification course.
+The overall concept and the acronym is created to simplify the data protection process.
 Click below to visit the Certified in Data Protection page to register and become certified.